lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 end
 {% endhighlight %}

-What the app does when the task is clicked is simple: first it deselect the cell because we don't want to leaving it highlighted; then we find the task inside the <code>tasks</code> array and finally we call a new method - <code>toggle_completed</code> - on it, passing it a block where we just refresh the updated list.
+What the app does when the task is clicked is simple: first it deselect the cell because we don't want to leaving it highlighted; then we find the task inside the `tasks` array and finally we call a new method - `toggle_completed` - on it, passing it a block where we just refresh the updated list.

-The last piece of code we are going to write to complete the application has to be added to the <code>Task</code> model and it's an instance method this time.
+The last piece of code we are going to write to complete the application has to be added to the `Task` model and it's an instance method this time.

 It accepts a block and it just makes an HTTP PUT request to the usual API endpoint, checking if the task is already completed or not and using the correct url then.